rhel-labs/instruqt/image-mode-day2/01-switch-registries/assignment.md

 Check the image the VM is using
 ===
 Hosts created from bootc images track a particular image in a specific registry, this is how `bootc` knows when an update is available.
-Let's check what happens when `bootc` tries to look for an update.
+When `bootc` tries to look for an update, you get a `no such host` error.

 ```bash,run
 sudo bootc upgrade --check
 ```

-You will see a `no such host` error, since our decommissioned registry name is part of the path for the image.

-The spec section of bootc status provides the information about the image in use and where bootc is looking for it. bash
+The spec section of bootc status provides the information about the image in use and where `bootc` is looking for it.

 ```bash,run
 sudo bootc status | grep spec: -A 4